 - Reporting of illegal or unethical behaviour

 Complementing the Code and reflecting a commitment to be a premier mining company, our company values represent ‘The Endeavour Way’ of doing business.
 They are based on our Te Cuido philosophy of taking care of each other.
 There are five core values:

 These values act as a roadmap to guide our work and actions each day, keeping us on track across everything we do.Human rights

 We respect and uphold fundamental human rights, both in our workplace and in local communities.
-Our commitment is embedded in both our Code of Business Conduct and Ethics and our Diversity Policy.
+Our commitment is embedded in our Code of Business Conduct and Ethics, our Human Rights Policy, and our Diversity Policy.
 We are guided by global standards such as the United Nations (UN) Guiding Principles on Business and Human Rights and the Voluntary Principles on Security and Human Rights.

 We foster a work environment free from discrimination against gender, race, culture, national origin, marital status, sexual orientation, or political/religious beliefs, and we do not tolerate any form of harassment.
 Employees are encouraged to speak out if a co-worker’s conduct makes them uncomfortable, and to report harassment or discrimination if it occurs.

 Endeavour respects the rights and cultures of Indigenous Peoples.
 We have embedded our commitment into corporate policies.
-These include our Sustainability Policy, Environmental Policy, Health and Safety Policy, Code of Business Conduct and Ethics, Diversity Policy and Community Investment Policy.
+These include our Sustainability Policy, Human Rights Policy, Code of Business Conduct and Ethics, and Diversity Policy.